coder/docs/getting-started/docker.md

 - Connect Coder to your Git provider;
 - Create a workspace;
-- Add a sample project to your workspace;
+- Add [Create React App](https://create-react-app.dev/) to your workspace, which will allow you to create a sample single-page application that you can modify;
-- Create a dev URL and preview changes to your project.
+- Create a dev URL and preview changes to your project;
+- Push your changes to a GitHub repo.

 ## Prerequisites